Our school SENDCo is: Miss A Lowes

 We recognise that pupils with SEND may well have emotional and social development needs that will require support in school.

 - The emotional health and well-being of all our pupils is very important to us.

 - We have a dedicated member of staff for mental health and wellbeing who works in liaison with the SENDco to support with emotional difficulties.

 - We have a robust Child Protection Policy in place; we follow National & LA Guidelines.

-- We have a robust Behaviour and Discipline Policy in place.
+- We have a robust Behaviour Policy in place.